 So you finally did it.
 You finished that fantastic blog post that you’ve been diligently working on for days.
-Undoubtedly the people of the internet will be drawn to its greatness, and pour over every word that you wrote, right?
+Undoubtedly, the people of the internet will be drawn to its greatness and pour over every word you wrote, right?
 In a perfect world, maybe.
 In the real world, finishing your blog post is just the beginning.

-I’m sure you have a few bloggers you idolize or at least a few individual blog posts you’ve read that were wonderful.
-Do these bloggers simply create this amazing content and then sit around twiddling their thumbs?
+I’m sure you have a few bloggers you idolize, or at least a few individual blog posts you’ve read that were wonderful.
+Do these bloggers create this amazing content and then sit around twiddling their thumbs?
 No!
-They realize, just as you will that the post itself is only part of what needs to be accomplished.
-Behind every successful blog post (or any content that you’re trying to promote), lies a well thought out and executed social campaign.
+They realize, just as you will, that the post itself is only part of what needs to be accomplished.
+Behind every successful blog post (or any content that you’re trying to promote), lies a well-thought-out and executed social campaign.

-What is a social campaign, you ask.
-A social campaign is a series of posts across all different social media platforms, and often even an email sequence, designed to promote and draw attention to the blog post you so lovingly crafted.
-A widespread mistake made, is that people expect their posts to be found organically.
-Don’t wait for your target audience to stumble upon your content, make sure it gets right to them!
+What is a social campaign, you ask?
+A social campaign is a series of posts across all social media platforms, and often even an email sequence, designed to promote and draw attention to the blog post you so lovingly crafted.
+A widespread mistake made is that people expect their posts to be found organically.
+Don’t wait for your target audience to stumble upon your content; make sure it gets right to them!

 Tracking your progress and setting goals

-Defining your goal from the very beginning makes the entire process more manageable, for it gives you a purpose that you can and must act upon.
-It’s also important to have a way to track and measure that goal so that you can make a note of, and react accordingly to, your growth towards your goals.
+Defining your goal from the beginning makes the entire process more manageable, giving you a purpose that you can and must act upon.
+It’s also important to have a way to track and measure that goal so that you can note and react accordingly to, your growth towards your goals.

 Do not forget your call to action!

-Paramount to keeping in line with your goals, is your call to action.
-Throughout all of the content, you’ll be making to promote your subject matter, it is essential to keep gently (or not so smoothly, depending on your style) nudging your audience towards what it is you’d like them to do.
+Paramount to keeping in line with your goals is your call to action.
+Throughout all of the content you’ll be making to promote your subject matter, it is essential to keep gently (or not so smoothly, depending on your style) nudging your audience towards what you’d like them to do.